Skip to Main Content

 Web applications heavily use data in JSON format, in many cases with deeply nested structures.
 In our applications, we store JSON structures in text fields (Domino R12 will extend the max size of text items, so that there's just an overall limit o...

-about 4 years ago in Domino Designer / @Formulas 0 Assessment
+over 4 years ago in Domino Designer / @Formulas 0 Assessment